 An open-end, revolving form of credit.
 The borrower can borrow any amount from the Lender up to their approved Credit Limit as long as they have Available Credit.
 The Available Credit can be withdrawn at once or over a period of time.
 If there is an Outstanding Balance on a Line of Credit, the borrower will be responsible for making Minimum Payments.

 A legally-binding document which details the terms and conditions of a Line of Credit.

-In the context of a Line of Credit, the minimum amount required to be paid to for each billing cycle, as detailed in the Periodic Statement.
-In the context of CreditFresh, the Minimum Payment will include both the applicable Billing Cycle Charge and a payment towards your Outstanding Principal Balance.
+In the context of a Line of Credit, the minimum amount required to be paid to for each Billing Cycle, as detailed in the Periodic Statement.
+In the context of a Line of Credit through CreditFresh, the Minimum Payment will include both the applicable Billing Cycle Charge and a payment towards your Outstanding Principal Balance.

-A form of loan with no fixed term or end date.
-They are sometimes called revolving loans since a borrower can draw from it more than once up to their Available Credit Limit.
-A Line of Credit is an example of an open-ended loan.
+A form of Loan with no fixed term or end date.
+They are sometimes called revolving loans since a borrower can draw from it more than once up to their available Credit Limit.
+A Line of Credit is an example of an Open-End Loan.